sagedemage/rabbitmqphp/docs/database_replication.md

 4. Make sure the User records match between the Source and Replica VMs.

 **Note**: If either of these operations fail to do the database replication, it may be that you have an error somewhere in your replication configuration.
 In such cases, you could run the `SHOW REPLICA STATUS\G` operation to try finding the cause of the issue.
-Additionally, you can consult [MySQL’s documentation on troubleshooting](https://dev.mysql.com/doc/mysql-replication-excerpt/8.0/en/replication-problems.html) for suggestions on how to resolve replication problems.
+Go to the Troubleshooting DB Replication section to solve this issue.

 ## Troubleshooting DB Replication